Topstars

 Topstars is a Dutch adaptation of Belgian children's soap Spring about a rock band rehearsing at the dance school of the same name.
 Both versions are produced by Studio 100.
 Starting out on October 26, 2004, Topstars ran for three seasons on channel Z@PP.

 Storylines

+The storylines are about group of young people finding themselves and the scene revolving around dance school Topstars.
+The girls share an interest in dancing, fashion and photography.
+The boys are passionate about music.
+Love, friendship and competition are recurring themes, but in the end friendship conquers all.